wnjinguet/Lazors-Project/README.md

-# Lazor-Project

-The goal of this program is to both read and solve the lazor game.
+This lazor project is our attempt to both read and solve the lazor game.
+The lazor game has several boards, the goal of this project is to create a code that is able to read several boards and win the game.

 To run the game, download all the board files (.bff) and Solver.py on your local directory.